With the Excel integration, you can import your data as components or references in Ardoq using .xls, .xlsx, .xslm, or .csv files.

 Restart your import at any time to overwrite old configurations when uploading.
 This is particularly useful when doing initial imports or doing a round of testing.
 In this case, it might be more useful and faster to wipe out the configuration than finding and fixing mappings.

 Be aware that if you add or rearrange the order of worksheets in the file, Ardoq will not be able to preserve your structure or mapping.
 This is a limitation we intend to address in future iterations.

 In addition, the first row in your Excel sheet is considered to be a column header and will be ignored by the importer.

 The Excel uploader supports flexible models.
 That said, we recommend keeping the models as simple as possible, in order to ease communication and make them understandable to others.

 Some field names are reserved in Ardoq.
 If you are trying to map a field using a reserved field name, you'll get an error and will have to choose a different name for the field.

 Remember that the Excel importer is subject to permissions checks.
 That means you cannot import into the workspace where you only have read permissions.

 Importing multiple references using commas

-To import several outgoing references at once, separate them by commas in your spreadsheet.
-Next, upload your file and follow the steps in the importer or read step-by-step instructions in the Reference Mapping section above.
+Next, upload your file and follow the steps in the importer or read step-by-step instructions in the Component Mapping section above.